Hi doctor,

 Systemic lupus erythematosus (SLE) is an autoimmune condition.
 The condition can affect a single organ or multiple organ systems.

 DVT (deep vein thrombosis) in SLE is multifactorial.
 The most common cause is the presence of antiphospholipid antibodies.
-However, in some patients who are negative for antiphospholipid antibodies, also present with DVT.
+However, some patients who are negative for antiphospholipid antibodies, also present with DVT.

 Anticoagulant therapy is usually not given on a long-term basis.